DIGITbrain/digitbrain.github.io/docs/adv/params.md

 # Open Parameters

-When some input to your application is sensitive, or if there is some customisation that can be applied as the DMA Tuple is started, DIGITbrain supports *open parameters*.
-Define these as a Microservice's [Parameters](/attributes/microservice/#parameters) and the Digital Agora will generate a web form when a DMA Tuple starts, requesting that the user provides a value for each parameter of each Microservice bound to it.
+When some input to your application is sensitive, or if there is some customisation that can be applied as the Process is started, DIGITbrain supports *open parameters*.
+Define these as a Microservice's [Parameters](/attributes/microservice/#parameters) and the Digital Agora will generate a web form when a Process starts, requesting that the user provides a value for each parameter of each Microservice bound to it.
 Keep the `name` of your parameter in mind, to refer to later.